 And this is why they won.

-Because of the brilliance of the Republican strategist strategists who figured out how to keep the Tea Party from being involved.
+Because of the brilliance of the Republican strategists who figured out how to keep the Tea Party from being involved.

 And that's the media's job this week.

-The media's job this week is to give everybody a totally wrong headed, incorrect reason why the Republican victory took place.
+The media's job this week is to give everybody a totally wrong-headed, incorrect reason why the Republican victory took place.

-And it wasn't because they kept the Tea Party, and it wasn't this or that.
+And it wasn't because they kept the Tea Party in.

 It doesn't matter what the Republicans stood for.